wadehrarsh/Hospitality-Insights/README.md

 - Incorporate customer feedback data for sentiment analysis
 - Develop automated reporting system for real-time insights

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/your-repo-name/issues) if you want to contribute.

 ## Contact
 Arshdeep Kaur - hello@arshdeepkaur.in